sameedshoaibb/devops-web-api/README.md

 Sets up and manages the entire infrastructure needed to run applications on Kubernetes.

 What it contains:
+- **Terraform** - Infrastructure as Code for Azure.
+Creates a virtual machine with networking and security configured.
+Already deployed and ready to use.

-- Ansible - Automated server setup scripts that install Docker, Kubernetes, Jenkins, and ArgoCD.
+- **Ansible** - Automated server configuration scripts that install Docker, Kubernetes, Jenkins, and ArgoCD on the Terraform-created VM.
 Configures infrastructure and security.
-Sets up all required tools and services in one go.

-- Terraform - Infrastructure as Code for cloud resources.
-Currently empty, but ready for future cloud infrastructure definitions.
-Provisions cloud resources like VMs, networks, and storage.

-What it does: Everything needed to prepare your infrastructure.
-Run this once to set up your platform and you're ready to deploy applications.
+Runs once on the VM to set up all required tools.

+What it does: Terraform creates the cloud infrastructure, then Ansible configures it with all DevOps tools.

 ### Care-Banking-Api Folder
 The actual Banking API application that gets built and deployed.

 What it contains:
-- Source code - Node.js/TypeScript banking API with 6 endpoints for account management, user and admin routes.
+- **Source code** - Node.js/TypeScript banking API with 6 endpoints for account management, user and admin routes.

-- Helm charts - Kubernetes deployment configuration with environment-specific values for dev, staging, and production.
+- **Helm charts** - Kubernetes deployment configuration with environment-specific values for dev, staging, and production.
 The platform architecture supports all three environments, with production currently active.
 Development and staging environments are configured and ready for future setup.
 Contains Kubernetes templates for pods, services, storage, security, and more.

-- Dockerfile - Container image definition with multi-stage build for optimized images, security hardening with non-root user, and built-in health checks.
+- **Dockerfile** - Container image definition with multi-stage build for optimized images, security hardening with non-root user, and built-in health checks.

-- Jenkinsfile - CI/CD pipeline definition that automatically builds, tests, and deploys on every code change.
+- **Jenkinsfile** - CI/CD pipeline definition that automatically builds, tests, and deploys on every code change.
 Runs security scans, pushes to Docker Hub, and updates Kubernetes configuration.

 What it does: Everything related to the application itself including code, builds, tests, and deployment configuration.